jgibbons-cp/datadog/kubernetes/lab/application/README.md

 Let’s install an application

-1) We will run a very basic Java application here, but from a different namespace:
+- We will run a very basic Java application here, but from a different namespace:

 ```
 kubectl create ns application && kubectl config set-context --current --namespace=application
 ```

+- It has RUM - let's make sure we have RUM setup in Datadog.

-3) It has rum - we won’t set that up now.
-This secret will allow us to launch error free, but for rum add a token/appid from your org.
+- This secret will allow us to launch error free, but for rum add a token/appid from your org.
 Create the secret:

 ```
 kubectl create secret generic dd-rum-tokens --from-literal CLIENT_TOKEN=TOKEN --from-literal APPLICATION_ID=APPID